DataDog/hiring-engineers/answers.md

 - [x] **Bonus Question**: What is the Anomaly graph displaying?

-> The anomaly is looking for values outside of a standard deviation based on historical data.
+The anomaly is looking for values outside of a standard deviation based on historical data.
 In this case, the graph will highlight when the metric falls outside of 'expected' values - having more than one connection to the MySQL DB.

 ## Monitoring Data

-Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
-So let’s make life easier by creating a monitor.

 Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes: